Growing Tomorrow's STEM Teachers (GTST) Grant Program

 Science, Technology, Engineering and Mathematics Teacher Recruitment Grant

-A new IU Southeast School of Education two-year award was granted by the Indiana Commission for Higher Education to continue the recruitment, preparation and education of highly qualified pre-service and in-service STEM teachers in Indiana school corporations.
+Indiana University Southeast School of Education received a two-year award by the Indiana Commission for Higher Education to continue the recruitment, preparation and education of highly qualified pre-service and in-service STEM teachers in Indiana school corporations.

-- Offers $6,710 for graduate tuition and fees to 20 candidates enrolled in either IU Southeast’s Master of Science in Secondary Education or the Advance to Teaching post-baccalaureate program in a STEM area.
+- Pays tuition and fees for up to 18 graduate credit hours to 20 candidates enrolled in either IU Southeast’s Master of Science in Secondary Education or the Advance to Teaching post-baccalaureate program in a STEM area.
 Candidates can obtain their master’s or initial teaching license while still working.

-- Develops future Dual-Credit high school teachers that will be attuned to State requirements through a revised 30 hour Master of Secondary Education program with a concentration in a STEM content area with 18 hours in content and 12 hours in content pedagogy.
+- Develops future dual credit high school teachers who meet state requirements through a revised Master of Science in Secondary Education program with a concentration in a STEM area including 18 hours in content and 12 hours in content pedagogy.

-- Provides long-term mentoring from education, natural science and industry personnel to assist these candidates to stay in the classroom.
+- Provides long-term mentoring from education, natural science and industry personnel to assist teachers in the classroom.

-Please contact Dr. Lisa Hoffman at firstname.lastname@example.org for GTST 2020 program information.
+Please contact Dr. Sumreen Asim at firstname.lastname@example.org for GTST program information.

 GTST School Supporters: West Clark Community Schools, Greater Clark County Schools, Lanesville Community School Corporation, New Albany-Floyd County Consolidated School Corporation, and South Harrison Community School Corporation.

 GTST Community & Business Partners: SAMTEC, Maker 13, Floyd County Soil & Water Conservation, Amatrol, and Johnson & Johnson.